Chiheb-Edine-Zoghlemi/Snowflake-Sandbox/README.md

 ## Next Relase Features

-- Add  the option to delete a sandbox immediatly.
+ - Add the option to delete a sandbox immediately.
     - Provide the option for the user to choose the number of sandbox users.
     - Add the possibility to assign user to multiple sandboxes.
-- Add a monitor by sandbox and provide the a usage limit by sandbox / sandbox user.
+    - Add a monitor by sandbox and provide a usage limit by sandbox / sandbox user.
-- Upload data to the new created sandbox  (json / csv).
+    - Upload data to the new created sandbox (JSON / CSV).